Autoloading

 Note

-In the autoload.php file, we see that support/Request.php and support/Response.php are loaded.
-This is because there are also two files with the same names in vendor/workerman/webman-framework/src/support/.
-By loading the files specified in autoload.php, we give priority to the files in the project's root directory, allowing us to customize the content of these two files without modifying the files in vendor.
-If you don't need to customize them, you can ignore these two configurations.
+autoload.php is configured to load support/Request.php and support/Response.php because the same files exist in vendor/workerman/webman-framework/src/support/.
+By loading them via autoload.php, we prioritize the versions in the project root directory, allowing you to customize these files without modifying the ones in vendor.
+If you do not need to customize them, you can omit these two entries.